R300-AI/ITRI-AI-Hub/docs/genio-evk/step2.md

 ### Step 7: Verify Installation
 To confirm the board has booted into the operating system after flashing:

-　1. Power cycle the board by disconnecting and reconnecting the power cable.
+　1. Disconnecting and reconnecting the power cable.

-　2. Use a serial console application (e.g., `minicom` or `screen`) to connect to the board.
+　2. Press

 　3. Review the boot log and the operating system has started successfully.